agiza/stream-video-player/readme.txt

 == Changelog ==

 = 0.7.7 =
+* A time position tooltip (balloontip) added to the player
+* Now you can click on the bar to go to any place in the video, TAKE NOTE: The stream goes to the closest key frame to the place you clicked, NOT the exactly place where you clicked.
-* A Bug in the way the plug-in include the SWFObject fixed (thanks to Korin Unka)
+* A Bug in the way the plug-in include the SWFObject fixed (thanks to Korin Unka advice)
-* A bug generated in v0.7.6 with the title fixed (thanks to Bastiaan Bergman)
+* A bug generated in v0.7.6 with the title fixed (thanks to Bastiaan Bergman advice)
-* The conditional comments issue revisited, if you have problems with those, use PHP5 (thanks to Walter)
+* The conditional comments issue revisited, if you have problems with those, use PHP5 (thanks to Walter sugestion)
-* The HD button now enables or disables the HD option (thanks to Bastiaan Bergman)
+* The HD button now enables or disables the HD option AND you can see which option is with the button transparency (thanks to Bastiaan Bergman sugestion)

 = 0.7.6 =